Tests for myeloma

 Non-secretory myeloma

-Fewer than 1 in 50 people with myeloma produce little or no paraprotein.
-This is known as non-secretory myeloma.
+Although uncommon, some people with myeloma produce little or no paraprotein.
+This is called non-secretory myeloma.
 It makes diagnosis and monitoring myeloma more difficult.

 Podcast: Tests and Cancer